fliphess/miicam/README.md

 * SSH server - _Enabled by default._
 * FTP server - _Disabled by default._
 * Samba Server - _Disabled by default._
-* Syslog to memory card - _Enabled by default and not to be disabled currently._
+* Syslog to SD card - _Enabled by default and not to be disabled currently._
 * Configure Timezone and use ntpclient to set date and time over Internet
 * Confgurable cronjobs
 * MQTT status updates
 * MQTT Control
+* Configuration using a basic web interface
+* Reintroduction of motion detection without the need for cloud
+* User authentication on RTSP daemon

 Planned futures: